Authentic10/Authentic10.github.io/content/resume/index.en.md

 # CV

 I am a Data Engineer at <i><a href='https://www.cgi.com/france/fr-fr' target='_blank'>CGI</a></i> in France.
-I am also a Developer and I am learning and building with Artifical Intelligence and Cloud Computing.
+I am also a Developer, learning and building with Artifical Intelligence and Cloud Computing.

 ## Skills